 Partner / NEW YORK

-After serving as a law clerk to the Honorable Lewis R. Carluzzo on the U.S. Tax Court, Melissa joined the New York office of Mayer Brown LLP, where she spent the first decade of her career in private practice as a member of the firm’s Litigation & Dispute Resolution group.
-Melissa received her J.D. from The George Washington University Law School, where she was Managing Editor of the International Law Review Journal.
+After serving as a law clerk to the Honorable Lewis R. Carluzzo on the U.S. Tax Court, Ms. Francis joined the New York office of Mayer Brown LLP, where she spent the first decade of her career in private practice as a member of the firm’s Litigation & Dispute Resolution group.
+Ms. Francis received her J.D. from The George Washington University Law School, where she was Managing Editor of the International Law Review Journal.
 She received her B.A. from The University of Pennsylvania.